venkatesh2309/ML-models-deployment/README.md

 # ML-models-deployment
-Models deployment in Heroku with streamlit app
+1. Diabetes Prediction Model deployment in Heroku with streamlit app